edamianreynoso/arc-assb-controller/paper/main_draft.md

 ### 1.3 Scope

-We do not claim our model captures the full complexity of human emotion.
-We treat affective states as *functional signals* that influence behavior.
-Our contribution is demonstrating that such states require explicit control mechanisms.
+We do not claim our model captures the full complexity of human emotion or its phenomenology.
+We treat the various internal variables (arousal, valence, narrative intensity) **strictly as functional signals** that modulate processing and prioritization.
+Any use of terms like "affect," "rumination," or "anxiety" refers to these functional dynamics within the control system, not to biological or conscious experience.
+Our contribution is demonstrating that such functional states require explicit control mechanisms to remain stable.
+Finally, our state dynamics are designed for functional plausibility rather than biological fidelity, and formal stability analysis (e.g., Lyapunov proofs) remains as future work.
+Current validation is based on empirical benchmarking across a wide range of conditions.

 ---